-The second annual Bodley Head/FT Essay Prize aims to discover the world's best young talent in long-form essay writing.
+The fourth annual Bodley Head/FT Essay Prize aims to discover the world's best young talent in long-form essay writing.
 We are looking for a dynamic, authoritative and lively essay of no more than 3,500 words on a non-fiction topic of your choice.
 It can be journalistic, it can be a case study; it can be wide-ranging or minutely focused.
 In keeping with the ethos of both sponsors, it can address any topic - from finance to history, from current affairs to a scientific discovery.
 We are not looking for a particular subject; we are simply looking for quality writing.